 Jan

-Meeting Location: St Andrew Lutheran Church NE Corner of Prince Crossing & Geneva Road.
+Meeting Location: St Andrew Lutheran Church (NE Corner of Prince Crossing & Geneva Road.)

-Meeting Time: 6:45PM Refreshments – 7:00PM Business Meeting – 7:15PM Program
+- 7:00PM Business Meeting

 Nov